oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

 * Start the Database service and ORDS service instances
 * Grant privileges to the database schema
-* Set Up Department 1 and Department 2 microservices
+* Set Up Department 1 and Department 2 applications
+* Test access to the applications

 ### Prerequisites